iterum-provenance/iterum/readme.md

 This repository gives a short overview of the architecture of the framework, and how this architecture maps to repositories/source code.

 ## Quick overview of the architecture
 The architecture of iterum has a infrastructural part, but also some components which are only active during a pipeline.
 The names of the software artifacts link to their respective repository.
 The general idea of how these components function is described in their respective repository readmes.
-The concepts on how these components interact is described in more greater detail in [[1]](#1) and [[2]](#1).
+How these components interact is described in greater detail in [[1]](#1) and [[2]](#1).

 ### Infrastructural components
 The following image shows the infrastructural components of the framework: